-Perpetrator assigned to Navajo Nation schools in 1970s & 1980s following reports of child sexual abuse while assigned in Indiana
+Perpetrator Assigned to Navajo Nation Schools in 1970s and 1980s Following Reports of Child Sexual Abuse While Assigned in Indiana

 “Too often the Catholic Church uses Native American communities to hide pedophile priests,” said Phoenix attorney Robert Pastor.
 “In this case the Diocese of Phoenix and the Diocese of Lafayette worked together to assign Father Grear to Native communities and hide his previous sexual abuse of children.
 In doing so, they knowingly endangered our local children, including John TJ Doe.”